Hoyasumii/avengers-endgame/README.md

 [Cut to the living room where Pepper is reading a book sitting on the couch.
 Tony paces in front of the fireplace.]

 TONY STARK: Not that it's a competition, but she loves me 3000.
-You were somewhere on the low 6 to 900 ra
+You were somewhere on the low 6 to 900 ran